noahehall/theBookOfNoah/linux/docker/docker_new.md

       - user names and identifiers
     - chroot()
       - controls the location of the file system root
+      - used to make the root fo the image file hsytsem the root in the containers context
     - cgroups
       - resource protection